Home » Endometriosis Treatment

 Because of this overlap, a routine checkup is not enough.
 Only a doctor's consultation with specialized expertise and proper imaging (high-resolution scans or MRI) can accurately distinguish endometriosis from these other conditions.

 When symptoms are confusing, you need the clarity that only an experienced specialist can provide.
-Dr. Jay Mehta is a good endometriosis-treating doctor in Mumbai, specializing in the differential diagnosis of complex pelvic pain.
+Dr. Jay Mehta is a leading expert in pelvic pain treatment in India, specializing in the differential diagnosis of complex pelvic conditions.

-We at Shree IVF & Endometriosis Hospital, Mumbai, use advanced diagnostic protocols to ensure we aren’t just treating “symptoms” but identifying the root cause of your discomfort.
+We at Shree IVF Clinic use advanced diagnostic protocols to ensure we aren't just treating "symptoms" but identifying the root cause of your discomfort.

 Get the Right Diagnosis the First Time: Stop the cycle of temporary relief and misdiagnosis.
 Ensure your pelvic health is in expert hands.
 Book a Priority Consultation: Call us at 1800-268-4000